 In general, the more umami present, the more flavorful and satisfying food will be.
 That applies not just to ingredients, but also to the techniques used to cook or process them, from grilling to drying and aging.
 The umami in many foods is accentuated once their glutamates have been broken down through the processes of fermentation, aging or curing.
 It’s also increased by the process of ripening, as in a tomato.
 Likewise, older animals with very well-exercised muscles tend to have more umami, as do fish that are heavy swimmers, such as mackerel, salmon and tuna.
 Aged cheeses are more flavorful than young ones; sun-dried tomatoes have a more concentrated flavor than fresh ones.
 In addition to its own yummy taste, umami alters the perception of other tastes: Sodium seems saltier, sugar sweeter, and sour and bitter less acerbic and biting.
 It also enhances the perception of thickness and complexity, and improves the overall palatability.

-Here are a dozen foods that can be used in adding umami to your rolling bistro’s menu:
+Here are a dozen foods that can be used to add more umami to your food truck menu:

 AGED CHEESE: If cheese is milk’s leap to immortality, then aging cheese slingshots it into umami heaven.

 FERMENTED BEAN PASTE: Soy products — including tofu, soy sauce and soybeans themselves — are loaded with umami, perhaps none more appealingly than the fermented soybean-based condiment known as miso.

 FISH SAUCES: Probably no single ingredient is more illustrative of the principles of umami than fish sauce, the funky, fermented stuff that phobes might call rotted but philes the world over have revered for centuries.

 CURED PORK: Of all the meats, pork is particularly high in glutamate; cure it, smoke it, brine it, salt it, dry it or otherwise process pork, and you’ve got even more umami power.